PierluT/Progetto-CPAC/README.md

 ## How to run locally

 ### Step 1
-To try the Seasonal Woodland in your pc you have, first of all, to have installed Pyton,Processing and Supercollider.
+To try the Seasonal Woodland in your pc you have, first of all, to have installed Pyton, Processing and Supercollider.
-For the hardware part you have to get a :
+For the hardware part you will get:
-* wood table that will be hitten.
+* a wooden board that will be hitten.
-* two types of different sticks to strike the table.
+* two types of sticks to strike the table.
 * one or more piezo to detect the hits.
 * an audio card that transmits the strikes to the pc.

 ### Step 2
-Before running the project you have to train your audio classification script; we recommend you  to strike the table sequentially with a metronome beat,store the audio with a digital audio workstation ( like Reaper) and train your script with the extracted data.
+Before running the project you have to train your audio classification script; we recommend you to strike the table sequentially with a metronome beat, store the audio with a digital audio workstation (like Reaper) and train your script with the extracted data.

 ### Step 3
-You have to initialize the NetAddress ( and the relative port), the synthetizers,the OscReciever and the OscFunc in Supercollider to allow the comunication between Python and Supercollider.
-After that you have to run the main.py file and (......); once you did it you can start playing with the Seasonal Woodland.
+You have to initialize the NetAddress (and the relative port), the synthetizers, the OscReciever and the OscFunc in Supercollider to allow the comunication between Python and Supercollider.
+You will have to start Processing and after that you have to run the main.py file and (......); once you did it you can start playing with the Seasonal Woodland.